 - Establish priorities for allocating federal tax credits to mixed income rental developments where at least 30% of the rental units will be affordable to households earning less than 50% of the AMI; (The Soleras Station project funded through CDBG initiated this strategy.
-The Siler Yard and Calle Resolana projects both followed suit and implemented this approach.) - Continue funding a local housing voucher program to provide assistance to the homeless and near homeless; (Local funds will support a voucher program administered through Life Link, Adelante, NM Coalition to End Homelessness, YouthWorks, and Santa Fe Recovery Center.) - Work with for-profit and nonprofit organizations to develop new multi-family, mixed income rental property; - Identify all existing affordable rentals and develop a preservation plan as needed.
+The Siler Yard and Calle Resolana projects both followed suit and implemented this approach.) - Continue funding a local housing voucher program to provide assistance to low-income homeowners or near to homeless and homeless families to prevent displacement; (Local funds will support, Adelante, NM Coalition to End Homelessness, YouthWorks, and Santa Fe Habitat for Humanity.) - Work with for-profit and nonprofit organizations to develop new multi-family, mixed income rental property; - Identify all existing affordable rentals and develop a preservation plan as needed.
 (Underway as part of the revitalization of the Midtown Campus project.)